 In this article, we will discuss and review the best online meeting tools.
-These tools can help your business reduce the number of meetings that you have, and have them more effectively.
+These tools can help your business reduce the number of meetings that you have, and allow you to have more effective meetings.

 Each meeting tool on the list is part of one of four categories: